adslbarxatov/GrammarMustJoy/README.md

 ## Description

-uNot (UniNotifier), the web resources supervisor service.
-This app provides the ability to be notified when the content of user-specified websites changes.
-In other words, about updates on them, which will be presented in the form of a text log.
-Only what the user has specified is loaded – all other objects (including ads) are ignored.
+The simple client for the Grammar Must Joy community.

-A detailed description of the app is available on [its own page](https://adslbarxatov.github.io/GrammarMustJoy)
+A detailed description of the app is available on [its own page](https://adslbarxatov.github.io/GrammarMustJoy/en)

 &nbsp;